umbraco/UmbracoDocs/new-backoffice/tutorials/creating-a-custom-dashboard/adding-localization-to-the-dashboard.md

 With the part completed, you should have a dashboard welcoming your users' language.

-In the next part, we will look into how to add more functionality to the dashboard using some of the resources and services that Umbraco offers.
+In the next part, we will look into how to add more functionality to the dashboard using some of the Contexts that Umbraco offers.